theRealAph/ScopeLocals/README.md

 complex system, with many intervening method calls, between the point where a scope local is bound to a value and the point where that value is retrieved.

+## Scope locals in threads

+The need for scope locals arose from Project Loom, where threads are lightweight and numerous.

+At present, when a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared between threads.
+Every child thread ends up carrying a local copy of its parent's entire set of (inheritable) thread locals, whether the child needs them or not.

+We'd like to have a feature that allows per-thread context information to be inherited by a thread without an expensive cloning operation.
+Some kind of immutable data structure fits this need, because the inheriting thread needs only to copy a reference to its parent's set of values.

 ## Uses of scope locals